Canardoux/flutter_sound/doc/pages/flutter-sound/examples/play_from_mic.md

 {% include image.html file="examples/play_from_mic.png" %}

-This example play on the speaker what is recorded by the microphone.
+This example play on the bluetooth headset what is recorded by the microphone.

 This example is really simple.